run-llama/llama_index/CONTRIBUTING.md

 **Examples**:
 * [Simple Node Parser](https://github.com/jerryjliu/llama_index/blob/main/gpt_index/node_parser/simple.py)

-See [reference](https://gpt-index.readthedocs.io/en/latest/reference/node_parser.html) for full details.
+See [the API reference](https://gpt-index.readthedocs.io/en/latest/reference/node_parser.html) for full details.

 **Ideas**:
-* Add new `Node` relationships to model to model hierarchical document (e.g. play-act-scene, chapter-section-heading).
+* Add new `Node` relationships to model to model hierarchical documents (e.g. play-act-scene, chapter-section-heading).

 ---
 #### Text Splitters
-Text splitter splits a long text `str` into smaller text `str` chunks with desired size and strategy.
-This is important since LLMs have limited context window size, and the quality of text chunk used as context impacts the quality of query results.
+Text splitter splits a long text `str` into smaller text `str` chunks with desired size and splitting "strategy" since LLMs have a limited context window size, and the quality of text chunk used as context impacts the quality of query results.

 **Interface**: `split_text` takes a `str` as input, and outputs a sequence of `str`